BTran3706/Register-Hand-Gestures/README.md

-# basic instructions
- download whatever you need to run live_recog.py
+# Worked in a team/group of 5 to create this project which can read and register your hand gestures.
+Depending on which gesture you show, different actions occur from turning on lights, playing a youtube video or sending an SMS message to your phone.

+## Instructions

+ - Webcam is required

- set the path of the model to wherever you put the VGG model
+ - Inside live_recog.py, change the path of load_model to where the VGG_cross_validated.h5 file is located

- run it

- "b" on keyboard creates background mask -> do this first
+ - First press "b" on your keyboard to create a background mask

- "r" removes background mask
+ - Press "r" to remove the background mask

- hold space to start processing the webcam image (in the blue box)
+ - Hold space to start processing the webcam image (inside the blue box)

-i'll change this to be more professional later